 Kathy Beebe, MS has been a leader in the field of sexual and domestic violence for the past 28 years.
 She served as the Executive Director at Sexual Assault Support Services (SASS) and in 2014 also became Executive Director of A Safe Place as the two agencies entered into a merger process.
 On July 1, 2015, SASS and A Safe Place merged into HAVEN where Kathy currently serves as the Executive Director.
 Kathy has a Masters of Science in Nonprofit Management and Leadership and has served on the Board of Directors of the NH Coalition Against Domestic and Sexual Violence and the Strafford County Family Justice Center and Leadership Seacoast, and was appointed by former Governor Lynch to the NH Judicial Selection Commission where she served for three terms.

-Michael Hauptly-Pierce is the co-founder of Lithermans Limited Brewery in Concord.
-He opened the brewery 5 years ago with a friend, after 15 years in construction sales.
+Michael Hauptly-Pierce is the co-founder of Lithermans Limited Brewery in Concord, and sells commercial and industrial water treatment systems for Secondwind Water Systems in Manchester.
 Michael was named Mr. Concord in 2019, after extensive work with such charities as Building On Hope, The Coalition to End Homelessness, Junior Service League, the New Hampshire Coalition Against Sexual and Domestic Violence, and others.
-Serving the community has been a core value of Lithermans since before they opened, and Michael is always looking for new ways to help.
-In his spare time, Michael writes the “Sips” column and longer feature-pieces for New Hampshire Magazine.
-He also performs in the band JAM TOMORROW and writes poetry.
+In his spare time, Michael writes the “Sips” column and longer feature articles for New Hampshire Magazine.
+He also performs in the band JAM TOMORROW, writes poetry, and occasionally works on his dystopian cyberpunk novel .
 Michael was raised in the San Francisco Bay Area.

 Tina Smith is a board member, dedicated Coalition volunteer, and a tireless advocate for survivors of abuse.
 Tina is a pediatric nurse, a mom, an activist, and a survivor of childhood sexual abuse.
 Her advocacy has helped advance victims’ rights and has improved community efforts to prevent abuse.
 As a survivor of childhood sexual abuse, she uses her story and her voice to remind others that we need to stand together in solidarity to create change.
 Tina is a caring person who will share her experiences and insight with survivors interested in learning more about advocacy opportunities at the Coalition.
 You can learn more about Tina by watching her amazing speech at the 2020 NH Women’s Rally or in our Courage of Survivors video.